Table of Contents

-Additionally, we know that the gut microbiome is essential to our overall immune system.
-Therefore disruption of it by the overuse of antibiotics is a big deal.
-Research like this has explored the link between this issue and things like cardiovascular disease, cancer, and obesity later in life.
-Those three diseases are the leading causes of morbidity, skyrocketing healthcare costs, and early death.
+Additionally, we know that the gut microbiome is an absolutely essential part of our overall immune system, and therefore, disruption of it by the overuse of antibiotics is a big deal.
+Research like this has been able to explore the link between this issue and things like cardiovascular disease, cancer, and obesity later in life.
+Just those three diseases alone are the leading causes of morbidity, skyrocketing health care costs, and early death.

-What if so much of the poor health adults are experiencing in today’s modern world began to set up shop and take root back in our early childhood years?
-That is what the most modern and accurate research and scientific understanding is beginning to show us clearly.
+What if so much of the poor health adults are experiencing in today’s modern world began to set up shop and take root all the way back in our early childhood years?
+That is what the most modern and accurate research and scientific understanding is beginning to clearly show us.

 And there is a neurological link as well.
-The overuse of antibiotics is a huge component of our Perfect Storm concept and educational workshop since we know that overuse and disrupted gut function can also alter the absorption and production of key neurotransmitters like serotonin and dopamine.
+The overuse of antibiotics is a huge component of our Perfect Storm concept and educational workshop since we know that the overuse of antibiotics and disrupted gut function can then also alter the absorption and production of key neurotransmitters like serotonin and dopamine.
 These neurotransmitters are essential for mental, emotional, behavioral, and cognitive health.